 If you type “manipulatives” into the Amazon search all kinds of amazing things will come up.
 Really it’s up to you and the population you work with which ones you purchase.
 They are so versatile in targeting many goals (vocab, prepositions, following directions) and they are so much cheaper on Amazon than in educational stores.
 Trust me.
 I’ve made that mistake.

-I had one picture book my first year working that I got VERY creative with…using it for vocab, conversation starters, basic concepts, building rapport, turn-taking – you name it.
+I had one picture book my first year working that I got VERY creative with…using it for vocabulary, conversation starters, basic concepts, building rapport, turn-taking – you name it.
 Amazon sells used books that are sometimes just a cent!
-These are not Amazon Prime eligible, but even with the shipping cost – pretty affordable.
+These are not Amazon Prime eligible, but they are pretty affordable even with the shipping cost.